AdamBoley/Viscosity-Calculator/README.md

 # Audience

 This tool is designed wholly for professional scientists in commercial petrochemical laboratories who perform kinematic viscosity tests.
 I stress that it is conceived of as a tool rather than an interactive website.
 As it is designed for work purposes, styling is minimal, with the main positive aspects of the User Experience delivered via the logic and calculations.

+More specifically, the tool is designed for use by myself and my colleagues at Intertek.

 # User stories